414owen/Nutmeg-Core/README.md

 A 1:1 mapping of HTML code to JavaScript functions.
 All Nutmeg code is client-side JavaScript.
 For an example of Nutmeg in action, see my personal site: [owen.cafe](https://owen.cafe).
-There are slides from a presentation about Nutmeg [here](https://owen.cafe/nutmeg/).

 It is now recommended to use [Nutmeg-Router](https://github.com/414owen/Nutmeg-Router) for building your Nutmeg projects.